Are All Layers Created Equal?: Robustness of Individual Layers

-\paragraph{Residual blocks can be robust to re-randomization.} Among the layers that are robust to re-initialization, if the layer is a residual block, it is also robust to re-randomization, which stands in contrast to the \texttt{final\_linear} layer.
-This could be potentially attributed to the fact that the identity skip connection dominates the residual branches in those blocks.
-It is known from previous research~\citep{veit2016residual} that residual blocks in a \resnet{} can be removed without substantially hurting accuracy.
-Our experiments have a different focus as they study robustness in the light of the interplay between model capacity and difficulty of the learning task.
-In particular, comparing the results on the two different datasets, especially on smaller \resnet{s} (e.g. \resnet{18}), many residual blocks with real identity skip connection also become sensitive on the more challenging \imagenet{} task.
+\paragraph{Residual blocks show robustness to re-randomization.} Among the layers that are robust to re-initialization, if the layer is a residual block, it is also robust to re-randomization, which stands in contrast to the \texttt{final\_linear} layer.
+This could be potentially attributed to that the responses for identity skip connections attain larger values than those of the residual branches.
+Thus, when summed together residual branches played a less significant role.
+It is known from prior research~\citep{veit2016residual} that residual blocks in a \resnet{} can be removed without substantially hurting accuracy.
+Our experiments have a different focus as we study robustness in the light of the interplay between model capacity and the difficulty of the learning task.
+In particular, comparing the results on the two different datasets, especially on smaller \resnet{s} (e.g. \resnet{-18}), many residual blocks with real identity skip connection also become sensitive in the more difficult \imagenet{} task.